Graham Cracker Gingerbread House

 Easy Graham Cracker Gingerbread House are made from Graham crackers, chocolate, mini marshmallows, store-bought icing and your kids favorite holiday candy.
 Such a fun easy project for little hands!

-This is a really quick project for kids making easy gingerbread houses and especially suited for little hands with some adult supervision required.
+This is a really budget friendly, quick and simple project for kids making easy gingerbread houses and especially suited for little hands with some adult supervision required.

 The cracker cookies can be cut using a butter knife.
 You can slide the knife back and forth with a cutting motion and the cookies cut very easily.
 This step can easily be prepped in advanced away from the kids.